tsg/packetbeat-deploy/README.md

 This repository contains automation scripts based on Ansible for deploying the full Packetbeat system.
 It is a quick way of getting everything up and running.

-It will install the following compoenets for you:
+It will install the following components for you:

 * [Packetbeat](http://packetbeat.com) reads and parses network protocols on the fly, correlating the requests with the responses and measuring the response times.